The best music venues in Sydney

 OAF bridges the gap between hangout and venue with style.
 The two rooms host socialites and punters, divided by a drawing room and two bars.
 It's well decorated and interesting, and the lighting's great.
 The bill brings in obscure hip-hop acts and mainstream pop alike.

 This baby's got all bases covered.
 Good sound?
 Check.
 Decent amenities?
 Check.
 A bar from which you can see the stage?
 Check.
 Another bar?
 Check.
 Since the early '90s, the Metro has showcased a splashing of all-ages gigs while presenting a showbag of musical genres across every night of the week.
 Bravo!

 The Hordern does the job when it comes to bigger audiences.
 Ample seating wraps around the huge standing area – it's just damn spacious.
 There are plenty of amenities, the sound suits big gigs and it's easy to get to.
 Catch a drink beforehand at the Fox and Lion.

-It may be a bit out of the way – so planning your journey there and back is essential – but Allphones knows how to house a pop extravaganza.
-Formerly known as the Acer Arena, this Olympic Park mega venue has played host to some of the biggest rock and pop stars Australia has seen.
+It may be a bit out of the way – so planning your journey there and back is essential – but the Qudos Bank Arena knows how to house a pop extravaganza.
+Formerly known as the Allphones Arena, this Olympic Park mega venue has played host to some of the biggest rock and pop stars Australia has seen.

 With its not-so-flash carpets and RSL-like interior, the Factory is a blank canvas for all kinds of shows, from hot-ticket internationals to fairly big-name local bands.
 There is serious room to move around with a slightly tiered floor perfect for the vertically challenged.
 Beer selection is as basic as the décor but if you’re early you can always mix it up at the Vic on the Park around the corner.